High Plains Community Health Center Care Teams

 - Better health outcomes for patients with chronic diseases like diabetes and cardiovascular disease

-High Plains Community Health Center was recognized as a Pioneer Employer by the Hitachi Foundation.
+High Plains Community Health Center was recognized by the Hitachi Foundation.

 This Hitachi Foundation video provides an overview High Plains Health Center and its care teams: